stellal5059/github-tutorial/README.md

     * Puts everything in current repository onto the stage to be ready to committed
 **`git commit -m`**
     * -m :allows you to attach a message to the snapshot
     * Allows you to take snapshot of your code to get ready to be pushed up to the cloud
-**`git push`**
+    * Always add message to help you track your progress **`git push`**
     * pushes all changes that have been added and committed up to the cloud to be publicly display **`git pull`**